 CAPE is a two year program.
 Students who are accepted in the program will have to study more than just the periods allotted at school.

-In the allotted study periods students must stay in school and can use the Study & Research lab.
+In the allotted study periods students must stay in school.

 The students will receive the following items:

 - a laptop

 - the study materials (books)

 - library card